-Previously, it was indicated that students who were a member of a golf team were not permitted to participate in tryouts, practices or contests with non-school teams.
+Previously, it was indicated that students who were a member of a golf team were not permitted to participate in tryouts, practices, or contests with non-school teams.
 This has been clarified to indicate that they cannot participate in contests or competition with non-school teams.
-They are permitted to practice/tryout/work with non-school teams as long as it is not a contest and no competition is involved.
+They are permitted to practice/tryout/work with non-school teams as long as it is not a contest, and no competition is involved.

-Bylaw 9- Out of State Travel Bylaw
+Bylaw 9 - Out of State Travel Bylaw

 If you plan to take your team to an out of state contest, please remember that you may travel to a contiguous state for a scrimmage/contest an unlimited number of times with no restrictions.
-If you plan to travel to a non-contiguous state for a scrimmage/contest, you may only do that one time per season.
-Previously, you were not permitted to miss school time for travel or competition.
+Per the spring 2021 referendum voting, schools are now required to request permission from the OHSAA prior to traveling to a non-bordering state for competition (Bylaw 9-2-1) for the upcoming 21-22 school year.
+Previously, schools were not permitted to miss school time for travel or competition.
 This was changed and is now a school decision on whether you may miss school time.
 You may not go out of state just to practice unless your practice site is located there and you have received a waiver from our office.